ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

   {0: (array([0., 0., 0., ..., 0., 0., 0.], dtype=float32), 1.0)}

-THe above example employs a separate method for requesting each type of field:
+The above example employs a separate method for requesting each type of field:

 - ``get_surface_data`` for surface data.
 - ``get_scalar_field_data`` for scalar field data.